mwbowers/mwbowers.github.io/reference/datagate/datagate-client/file-adapter.md

 ### void ChangeCurrent([AdgDataSet ds](/reference/datagate/datagate-client/adg-data-set.html))

-Changes the current record in the specified AdgDataSet.
+Changes the current record in the file using the provided AdgDataSet.

 ```cs
 void ChangeCurrent(AdgDataSet ds)